 So what if forgiveness, rather than being like a pansy way of saying, it’s OK, is actually a way of wielding bolt-cutters and snapping the chain that links us?
 Like it is saying, what you did was so not OK that I refuse to be connected to it anymore.

 At first I don’t see compassion in this kind of forgiveness.
-But probably we need this kind too, for letting go of our reactions to atrocities.
-And maybe once we have snapped that chain, we will understand compassion for the terrible influences that have shaped an evildoer, and the terrible karma they will reap.
+Well… I guess we need this kind too, for letting go of our reactions to atrocities.
+And maybe once we have snapped that chain, we will understand compassion for the terrible influences that have shaped an evildoer, and the terrible karma they reap.

 That puts us in a larger relation to the perpetrator: instead of being linked with a chain, we are earthlings in common, traveling in the same boat.